DraGonoff69/Farmer-s-Friend---Crop-Prediction/croppredictor/README.md

 Go to app.js open terminal and write npm i to install the packages.
 Before running this experiment remember to have node.js installed in your system with other relevant packages.

+Then go to index.html and go live with it.

+Now, project is ready to go

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).